-You’ll also find a couple of venues, including a MoVida – a Spanish tapas bar – and Bar Tini – a Spanish cocktail bar.
+You’ll also find a couple of venues, including Movida and Bar Tini – a Spanish cocktail bar.
 The most striking piece of street art is perched high above on a building’s facade.
 It’s a colourful depiction of an indigenous boy is by Melbourne based artist, Adnate.

-Not far from Hosier Lane is Degraves Street, Melbourne’s most iconic cafe laneway.
+Not far from Hosier Lane is Degraves Street, Melbourne’s most iconic cafe laneway and one of many popular tourist attractions.
 This laneway is often described as having a Parisian or European flavour because of the art deco buildings and café canopies.

 Spanning from Bourke St to Little Lonsdale St (that’s long), is Hardware Lane.
 Home to countless restaurants, this lane has a very distinct European feel and features unique red brick paving.
-The land was formerly occupied by Kirk’s Horse Bazaar built in the 1840’s, but it’s residence now include Kirk’s Wine Bar, Campari House and Rice Paper Sisters.
+The land was formerly occupied by Kirk’s Horse Bazaar built in the 1840’s, but its residence now includes Kirk’s Wine Bar, Campari House, and Rice Paper Sisters.

 It is a popular laneway for dinner, and most of the restaurants will have a spruiker out front, doing their best to win your service.
 Feel free to haggle with them to get a good deal – they’ll often throw in free drinks.